This glossary defines the core terminology used in

 has

 nPatchespatches.
 Adult mosquitoes live in patches, which are connected by dispersal.
-Blood feeding, egg laying, and transmission are computed at the patch level. - stratum
+Blood feeding, egg laying, and transmission are computed at the patch level. - Stratum

 -